RiyanBhargava/LogiCore-PackageManagement/README.md

 └── README.md                   # This file
 ```

-## Dependencies

-Key packages used:
-- Flask==2.0.1
-- pandas==1.3.0
-- numpy==1.21.0
-- folium==0.12.1
-- pytest==6.2.5

-Full list available in `requirements.txt`

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- OpenAI for LLM support
 - Ollama for local model hosting
 - Folium for map integration
 - All contributors and supporters

-## Support

-For support, email support@logicore.com or open an issue in the repository.